MF 77: Fleet

 On the Line 7 trainsets, at each carrriage's end, a pair of lights indicate which southern branch the train is headed to : a yellow one indicates the train heads to Ivry, a blue one for Villejuif.
-The Line 13 trainsets do not have this feature despite the line's two northern branches.
+The Line 13 trainsets do not have this feature despite the line's two northern branches; instead, automated announcements announce the direction of the train prior to the split between the two branches.